-Cats may not always run to the door with their tails wagging when you get home like dogs do, but they have plenty of other ways they show their love.
+Cats may not always run to the door with their tails wagging when you get home like dogs do, but they have plenty of other ways to show their love.

 The traditional stereotype of felines being stand-offish and aloof is quickly being shattered by videos and stories of loving, caring kitties.